 Pacers hand Embiid-less 76ers 3rd straight loss

-Doug McDermott also had 12 points for Indiana, while former 76er T.J.
+Doug McDermott also had 12 points for Indiana while former 76er T.J.
 McConnell added 11 points and 10 assists.
-Ben Simmons had 18 points and 10 rebounds but also had three assists against six turnovers for the Sixers.
-Josh Richardson led Philadelphia with 20 points but the Sixers looked out of sync from start to finish without All-Star center Joel Embiid.
+Ben Simmons logged 18 points and 10 rebounds but also had three assists against six turnovers for the Sixers.
+Josh Richardson led Philadelphia with 20 points, but the Sixers looked out of sync from start to finish without All-Star center Joel Embiid.

 The Pacers received a big lift with the return of Malcolm Brogdon after he missed the three previous games.
-But Brogdon missed all five shots, aggravated his back and exited the game in the first quarter.
-Still, the Pacers took advantage of Embiid's absence and bolted to a commanding 67-43 advantage at halftime.
-Warren led the way with 21 points and knocked down all nine of his shots in the first half.
+But Brogdon missed all of his five shots, aggravated his back and excited the game in the first quarter.
+Still, the Pacers took advantage of Embiid's absence and bolted to a commanding 67-43 advantage heading into halftime.
+Warren led the way with 21 points and knocked down all nine of his shots in the half.

 Simmons paced the Sixers with 12 points and seven rebounds by halftime.
 Indiana began the third quarter just as strong.
-When Lamb stole the ball and drained a 3-pointer from the wing, the lead was 78-49 with 9:17 left.
-Sabonis scored the Pacers' next six points and the lead swelled to 35.
+When Lamb stole the ball and drained a 3-pointer from the wing, the lead was 78-49 with 9:19 left.
+Sabonis scored the Pacers' next six points, and the lead swelled to 35.

-The Sixers continued to struggle mightily with their shooting and weren't able to cut much into the lead as they trailed 96-66 after the third.
+The Sixers continued to struggle mightily with their shooting and weren't able to cut much into the deficit as they trailed 96-66 after the third.
 Tobias Harris' tip-in actually sliced the lead to 30 with 2.3 seconds remaining.
-Midway through the fourth, the Sixers twice trailed by 29.
+Midway through the fourth, the Sixers trailed by 31 before slicing into the gap by the end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)